-With the SUBSTR function you can copy a definable range from a string parameter.
+The SUBSTR function copies a definable range from a string parameter.

-► Select Q-parameter functions
+- ► Select Q-parameter functions

+- STRING FORMULA

-- ▶ Select the STRING FORMULA function - ▶ Enter the number of the string parameter in which the TNC is to save the copied string.
+- ▶ Select the STRING FORMULA function

+- ► Enter the number of the string parameter in which the TNC is to save the copied string.
 Confirm with the ENT key

 - ▶ Select the function for cutting out a substring - ▶ Enter the number of the QS parameter from which the substring is to be copied.
-Confirm with the ENT key - ▶ Enter the number of the place starting from which to copy the substring, and confirm with the ENT key - ▶ Enter the number of characters to be copied, and confirm with the ENT key - Close the parenthetical expression with the ENT key and confirm your entry with the END key
+Confirm with the ENT key - Enter the number of the place starting from which to copy the substring, and confirm with the ENT key - ▶ Enter the number of characters to be copied, and confirm with the ENT key - Close the parenthetical expression with the ENT key and confirm your entry with the END key